Hamza417/Peristyle/README.md

 Simple wallpaper manager app for Android built using Material libraries and design guidelines.

 **Update:** Peristyle is going through UI overhaul while migrating towards Compose.
-[Check the alternative branch for screenshots and code updates](https://github.com/Hamza417/Peristyle/tree/compose_migration).
+You may see a new and modern looking interface from the newer versions now.

 ## Why Peristyle?